-The Tri Color Willow carries the fast-growing characteristic of much of its Salix genus.
+The Tri Color Willow carries the fast-growing characteristic of much of its Salix genus and will experience between 3 and 5 feet of growth a year.
 Expect fast-growth, and this Willow will quickly reach its 8-10 foot mature height in a few short seasons.
 This is one of the qualities that make it excellent for privacy screens.

 What makes the Tri Color Willow a unique privacy screen plant?
 There are many privacy trees available at The Tree Center, yet the Tri Color Willow is special because it is different from many other privacy options.
 The Willow is a deciduous tree, meaning seasonal changes will affect its appearance.
 This is what gives the Tri Color Willow its unique color and change.
 In spring, the new growth of the Tri Color Willow is pink-tinted, offering a unique springtime show.
 In summer, the leaves turn a light whitish-green that contrasts beautifully with the dark greens of other growth.
 In fall and winter, the leaves turn yellow, falling, and revealing bright red twigs that add even winter seasonal interest.

 The Tri Color Willow is also easy to grow.
 Although pruning this Willow is not needed, many first-time gardeners choose to prune.
 The hardy tree can have up to 1/3 of its branches cut with minimal effect on the root system and next-season growth.
 The Tri Color Willow is also relatively hardy.
 Even though it prefers moderate to heavy watering, the Tri Color Willow can survive mild droughts.
 This Willow also can survive short cold spells, making it a great shrub and privacy hedge for many northern regions of the United States.